-- United Learning / the School's Recruitment and Selection Policy; - United Learning's Safeguarding Children HR Procedural Guidance; - United Learning's LGB Handbook; and - United Learning's guidance: Trustees Recruitment, Appointment, and Removal Process
+- United Learning / the School's Recruitment and Selection Policy - United Learning's Safeguarding Children HR Procedural Guidance - United Learning's LGB Handbook - United Learning's guidance: Trustees Recruitment, Appointment, and Removal Process

-These documents are available on the United Learning Hub.
+These documents are available on the United Hub.

-The school's protocols for ensuring that any visiting speakers, whether invited by staff or students themselves, are suitable and appropriately supervised is set out in the School's Recruitment and Selection Policy.
+The School's protocols for ensuring that any visiting speakers, whether invited by staff or students themselves, are suitable and appropriately supervised are included in the school's Recruitment and Selection Policy.